“Self” and “no-self”: A Simple Analysis – Do We Always Act with Avijjā?

 - We can keep reducing the time interval for that person.
 When we think about this carefully, we can see that even his physical body would have changed a little by the time he got to school from home.
 Of course, all his “metal properties” keep changing moment-to-moment.

 - To see a “significant change” over a long period, we need to look at time intervals several months apart.
-But when we keep narrowing down the time interval, we can see that all five characteristics about that person keep changing even moment-to-moment.
+But when we keep narrowing down the time interval, we can see that all five characteristics of that person keep changing even moment-to-moment.

-- Once we start contemplating on it, it is easy to see that all four of our mental characteristics keep changing moment-to-moment.
+- Once we start contemplating it, it is easy to see that all four of our mental characteristics keep changing moment-to-moment.
 It is a bit harder to “see” that our bodies change moment-to-moment, but the above argument logically extends to smaller and smaller time intervals.
 That is why it is called “seeing with wisdom.”

 - Still, this is NOT the same as saying EVERY SINGLE suddhāṭṭhaka (smallest material unit) in a body is re-made moment-to-moment.
 See, “Does any Object (Rupa) Last only 17 Thought Moments?“.
 However, at least SOME OF THE CELLS in a body of trillions of cells will change even moment-to-moment.
 Please re-read and understand the enormous difference.
 Also, see “Human Life – A Mental Base (Gandhabba) and a Material Base (Cell).”